latest nhpb_banner 1__compressed2

 Help with Medical Bills

 The Washington Working Connections Child Care, or WCCC, may be able to assist low income and working poor families with paying for their day or child care.
+It can cover infant care up to kids in elementary or high school.
 This is an option for those parents that are currently employed, attending training or maybe those who meet WorkFirst participation requirements.
+Find more details on how to get TANF in Washington.

-If you apply and are found to be qualified for free or low cost day care, the state will assist.
-A family needs to use an approved and eligible provider in order to receive any financial assistance.
+If you apply and are found to be qualified for free or affordable day care (based on the applicant’s income), the state will assist.
+A family needs to use an approved and eligible provider in order to receive any financial assistance from the state of WA.
 The parent or family that is enrolled in the program will still need to pay a co-payment directly to the provider each month.
 There is often a waiting list for this program as well.

 The state of Washington will start this waiting list when enrollment in WCCC is at capacity.
 Some exceptions can be made.
-If your family qualifies for priority status, you will not go on the wait list and may enroll immediately.
+If your family qualifies for priority status, you will not go on the wait list and may enroll immediately for a voucher to pay for the daycare.

 Some of the conditions of the Working Connections Child Care include the child who needs subsidized care must be a legal resident or of course a U.S. citizen.
 The parent also needs to be employed and meet income thresholds.
 Or they could be actively participating in a DSHS approved work activity.